 The Chinese want to invest in Scotland.
 Scotland’s First Minister, Nicola Sturgeon, happy to oblige, was photographed signing a heads of agreement with Chinese politicians and two Chinese companies for a reported possible £10 billion investment.

 It’s not a ‘deal’ as yet, only a deal to do a deal later.
 Heads of agreements are usually two people agreeing to agree on a joint project once they’ve had time to think about bit clearly and concisely – and consult their respective lawyers.
-A formal contract follows at a later date.
-Photographs of the signing were all over the Internet for all to see.
-Here is one.
+A formal contract follows at a later date assuming there’s a deal to do.

 Establishing trading relationships with other nations without asking permission of Westminster to pick up the phone, or giving the British Treasury a back pocket ‘commission’, could become an enjoyable habit.